tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 A `List` is a very useful way of tracking a collection of values that need to stay together.

-A `List` is also indexed, this means that you can extract an item out of a list by providing it's position in the list.
+Individual items in a List can be accessed by their position, this is also known as their "index".

 > #### Note 🔎
 >
-> List indexing starts at 0, so the first item in a list is at position 0, this means the last item in a List will be at position of (list length - 1).
+> List indexing starts at 0, so the first item in a list is at position 0, this means the last item in a List will be at position of `list length - 1`.

 #### Casting